ucc23/updt_UCC/README.md

 2. Run the `F_updt_UCC.py` script

+If no new OCs were processed by the previous script, this one can be skipped.

 This script uses the data in the `new_OCs_data.csv` file to update the new UCC version `zenodo/UCC_cat_XXYYZZ.csv`.
 It also estimates probable duplicates using data on positions obtained from the members stars.